 ✘ Advanced astrophotography (without motor tracking)

-✘ Daytime landscape viewing (mirror inversion)
+✘ Daytime landscape use (mirror reversal)

-✘ Solar observation without solar filter
+✘ Use without solar filter in sun observation

 Reviews